Last updated

 Engineering and construction roles are in high demand due to ongoing infrastructure and energy projects in Canada.
 Petroleum engineers have an average salary of approximately $114,665 and can earn about $185,000 by focusing on resource management for oil and gas extraction.

 Construction managers play a critical role in overseeing projects, ensuring they are completed on time and within budget.
-Both petroleum engineers and construction managers are expected to see growth in job opportunities as Canada continues to develop its infrastructure and energy resources.
+Both petroleum engineers and construction managers are expected to see growth in job opportunities, with up to 520,000 additional workers needed in construction alone by 2030.

 Pathways to High-Paying Jobs in Canada